This Roast Pumpkin salad is tastier than most because of one simple ingredient.

-Pumpkin and Spinach salad is one of the most popular salads I make.
-There is no meal that isn’t improved with a platter of Pumpkin and Spinach salad.
+Roast Pumpkin salad is one of the most popular salads I make.
+There is no meal that isn’t improved with a platter of Roast Pumpkin salad.
 Whether it’s a festive holiday meal, the barbecue you’ve been invited to or a picnic with friends, this salad is perfect.

-For a complete meal, why not roast a chicken while you have the oven on?
+For a complete meal, why make roasted butterfly chicken while you have the oven on?
 And prepare a meal for your family and friends.

 For the salad